anodyne/docs/email/overview.md

 - "Some emails from Nova take hours to arrive"
 - "I get an error when Nova tries to send emails"

-By default, Nova uses PHP's `mail()` function for sending all mail.
+By default, Nova uses Sendmail for sending all mail.
 When the system was originally built, this was a reliable way of handling email.
-Over time and with the drastic rise in spam, more and more email service providers are cracking down on the ways that email has been sent from PHP applications.
+Over time and with the drastic rise in spam, more and more service providers are cracking down on the ways that email has been sent from PHP applications.
 As a result, people have started to see situations where email isn't being properly delivered.
 So how do we fix these issues?

 ### Third-party email service providers

 The answer we've begun advocating is using a third-party email service provider.
-These are companies that offer to handle the sending of emails (also known as transactional emails) from a system like Nova to whatever recipients are on the email.
+There are companies that offer to handle the sending of emails (also known as transactional emails) from a system like Nova to whatever recipients are on the email.
 We **highly encourage** users to use a third-party email service provider, and here's why:

 1. They specialize in sending emails
 2. They will increase your deliverability rate, often dramatically